vohi/minicoin/README.md

 `jobs/test` subdirectory to the machine, and then runs the `main.sh` script (if the guest is Linux or Mac; on Windows the `main.cmd` script).

-The current directory, and any parameters after the double dash `--` will be passed on to the `main` script.
+The host-users's home directory, the current directory, and any parameters after the double dash `--` will be passed on to the `main` script.

 Jobs are executed on the guest as the `vagrant` user.
 If your script requires root privileges, use `sudo` etc, or consider making your job a provisioning